 Part of the crew was on hand Tuesday afternoon at Atlanta City Hall for the announcement of an “All-Star Anniversary Concert” to celebrate the label’s 20th anniversary.
 The show will take place at 8 p.m.
 Feb.
-23 at the Fox Theatre and, according to Dupri, include performances from the entire roster of So So
+23 at the Fox Theatre and, according to Dupri, include performances from the

 When Teena Marie unexpectedly died the day after Christmas in 2010 at the age of 54, the music world mourned a unique talent.